open-contracting/standard-development-handbook/docs/github/branch_management.md

 ### Expected unprotected branches

-* [standard](https://github.com/open-contracting/standard), starting with version 1.0, has an `X.X` branch for the production version of the documentation, and an `X.X-dev` branch for the development version of the documentation.
-It also has a `latest` branch, which must be kept up-to-date with the most recent `X.X` branch.
-* [extension_registry](https://github.com/open-contracting/extension_registry), until version 1.1.3, had a branch for each minor or patch version of the standard and each profile.
+[extension_registry](https://github.com/open-contracting/extension_registry), until version 1.1.3, had a branch for each minor or patch version of the standard and each profile.
 The only difference between the branches was that the values of the `url` fields used a different tag name.

 ### Unexpected unprotected branches